AdamJeddy/For-Future-Me/_posts/The-Kite-Runner/2022-7-12-The-Kite-Runner.md

 - Baba used to say, "Take two Afghans who’ve never met, put them in a room for ten minutes, and they’ll figure out how they’re related."

 ### CHAPTER TWENTY-FOUR
-- I thought of a line I’d read somewhere, or maybe I’d heard someone say it: There are a lot of children in Afghanistan, but little childhood.
+> I thought of a line I’d read somewhere, or maybe I’d heard someone say it: There are a lot of children in Afghanistan, but little childhood.

+Afghanistan's history is marked by successive wars, invasions, and internal conflicts that have affected its people's lives.
+The line talks about how these conditions have particularly stolen childhood from the nation's children, making survival, rather than play or education, their main concern.

+It highlights the universal tragedy of war-torn regions, where the joys and discoveries of youth are usually overshadowed by violence, loss, and displacement.

 ### CHAPTER TWENTY-FIVE
 - I looked at the photo.
 Your father was a man torn between two halves, Rahim Khan had said in his letter.
 I had been the entitled half, the society-approved, legitimate half, the unwitting embodiment of Baba’s guilt.